 What is the plant paradox diet?
 If you are looking for an answer to this question, you are in the right place.
 This website was built around the plant paradox diet, although I prefer to call it a lifestyle because it’s about more than just food.

-I discovered the plant paradox in August 2017, after reading an interview with Dr. Steven Gundry.
-At the time, I was puzzled about some health issues and weight gain despite me trying everything to stay healthy.
-I ordered The Plant Paradox book, by Dr. Gundry, and after reading it I felt there was no turning back.
-In two weeks I started to see results and I loved the new food so much, I decided to share my journey with the world.
+I discovered the plant paradox in August 2017 after reading an interview with Dr. Steven Gundry.
+At the time, I was puzzled about some health conditions and weight gain despite trying everything to stay healthy.
+I ordered The Plant Paradox book by Dr. Gundry, and after reading it, I felt there was no turning back.
+In two weeks, I started to see results, and I loved the new food so much that I decided to share my journey with the world.

 That’s how this website was born.
 All the recipes you find on this website are in line with the plant paradox diet: lectin-free, sugar-free, and of course, gluten-free (gluten is a lectin).

 I mentioned above that I prefer to call the plant paradox a lifestyle, not a diet.
 There is much more than just food to consider when adopting a healthier lifestyle.
 Sometimes “the plant paradox diet” and “the lectin-free diet” are used interchangeably.
 While lectin-free only refers to food, the plant paradox is the larger umbrella, a lifestyle under which a lectin-free or lectin-light diet is adopted.

 In this article, we will call it “the plant paradox diet” because that is the term most people, who want information, use when searching.